fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 "%}

 {% include alert.html class='danger' title='Topic descriptions due' text="
 - Post to GitHub a short title and paragraph-long description of your intended _Metahistory_ essay.
-You need to have started your research to do this effectively, but this is also a stepping stone towards your bibliography due on Monday.
+You need to have started your research to do this effectively, but this is also a stepping stone towards **your annotated bibliography due on Monday**.
 "%}